hoplon/javelin/README.md

 (cell= expr)
 ;; Create new fomula cell with formula expr.

-(defc symbol expr)
-(defc symbol doc-string expr)
+(defc symbol doc-string? expr)
-;; Creates a new input cell and binds it to a var with the name symbol.
+;; Creates a new input cell and binds it to a var with the name symbol and ;; the docstring doc-string if provided.

-(defc= symbol expr)
-(defc= symbol doc-string expr)
+(defc= symbol doc-string? expr)
-;; Creates a new formula cell and binds it to a var with the name symbol.
+;; Creates a new formula cell and binds it to a var with the name symbol and ;; the docstring doc-string if provided.

 (set-cell! c expr)
 ;; Convert c to input cell (if necessary) with value expr.